gridbugs/gridbugs.org/_posts/2019-06-20-zelda-screen-transitions-are-undefined-behaviour.md

 The NES has 2 types of graphics:
  - sprites, which are tiles that can be placed at arbitrary positions on the screen and independently move around
- - the background, which is a grid of tiles which can be scrolled smoothly as a single image
+ - the background, which is a grid of tiles that can be scrolled smoothly as a single image

 To highlight the difference, here's a scene made up of sprites and background:
 <div class="nes-screenshot">